 Hardware

-The application server instances is homed within a virtual machine upon HP Blade servers running VMware ESX/vSphere.
+The application server instance is homed within a virtual machine upon HP Blade servers running VMware ESX/vSphere.
 The virtual machine is allocated 1 virtual CPU and 8GB of memory.
 The virtual machine could run on any physical Blade server within the VMware farm, therefore any reflection of underlying hardware is irrelevant to the application.

 The database server is a physical server, not virtualized.
 The actual hardware is at this point flexible but should provide a minimum of 1 physical CPU core and 8GB of memory.

+Note there is no Exstream instance allocated to the SIT environment.

 Pre-Production